Confidential · 2026

 Writing code = commodity.

-The constraint moves upstream to thinking.
+The constraint moves upstream to knowing what to build.

-02. Stakes
+03. Stakes

 A threshold is approaching.

-The window to cross it is closing.
+The window is closing.

 Below the threshold